 Looking to land a high-paying travel nursing position?
 Or even possibly your first travel nursing assignment?
-Though it might not be the first place nurses think to go for a travel assignment, North Dakota is a great destination.
+Though it might not be the first place you think to go for a travel nurse assignment, North Dakota is a great destination.
 North Dakota is among the top states with great rates for nurses, and it provides unique professional opportunities, as well as a slower pace of life that nurses really enjoy.

 Popular Cities for Travel Nurses in North Dakota